wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_USER_CURRTIME

-Add in the option to use in test.h without the gettimeofday function using the macro WOLFSSL_USER_CURRTIME.
+Add in the option to use in test.h without the gettimeofday function using the macro `WOLFSSL_USER_CURRTIME`.

 #### WOLFSSL_USER_MUTEX

-Option for user-defined mutexes with WOLFSSL_USER_MUTEX.
+Option for user-defined mutexes with `WOLFSSL_USER_MUTEX`.

 #### DEFAULT_MIN_ECCKEY_BITS